alanc1988/getting_and_cleaning_data/CodeBook.md

 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ***run_analysis.R Overview***
-- load in relevant libraries
+- load in the library Hmisc, if this is not installed, please run install.packages("Hmisc")
 - load the train and test data into memory
 - load the files features.txt and activity_labels.txt which format the source data
-- extract the relevant mean and standard deviation data
+- take a subset of the columns representing the values for the mean and standard deviation
+- format the column names using the features.txt file
+- combine the processed data from the X_train, y_train and subject_train files together, then proceed with test data
-- merge the data
+- combine the train and test data together
-- process the data
+- process the data to calculate the average of each variable for each activity and each subject using the aggregation function
-- write the data to an output file
+- write the data to an output file "output.txt"